 Students will also study the writer's craft and learn how to produce high quality fictional writing in the form of narrative prose (a story) as well as non-fiction pieces such as blogs, memoirs and speeches.

 Excitingly, students are permitted to select one 'free-choice' text (pending agreement from the exam board) to study for the NEA (non-examined assessment) Component.
 Recent choices have included titles such as Normal People by Sally Rooney and My Name is Why by Lemn Sissay.

-Five GCSE's at Grade 4 or above, all from our core subjects and to including a Grade 5 in GCSE English Language.
+At least five GCSEs at Grade 4 or above, all from the core subjects, including a Grade 5 in GCSE English Language.

 Lessons in the English department are varied, engaging and designed to suit all students' needs.
 We read and discuss set texts in pairs, groups and as a whole class.
 There is always at least a short piece of writing to do in every lesson, an activity we use to ensure everyone is progressing and improving.
 Independent learning is encouraged, particularly with the NEA (coursework) component which we begin at the end of Year 1.
 Assessments take the form of written essays, creative fiction and non-fiction writing.
 You will be expected to read and research the set texts outside of class.

 The course is assessed by examination (80%) and NEA (20%).